 Your dental specialist will examine your mouth if the implant can be applied the same day as your bone graft.
 Usually, this is only possible for minor implants.

 Please cooperate with your dentist and advise them about your medical history during your dental exams.
 Your dental team needs to know whether you are ready to receive a particular dental work.

-With the help of bone grafting, bone lost can be replaced.
-This, in turn, gives you the opportunity to bring back your healthy smile and to restore beauty and function of your teeth.
+With the help of bone grafting, bone loss can be replaced.
+This, in turn, gives you the opportunity to bring back your healthy smile and to restore the beauty and function of your teeth.

 Bone grafts can also be performed to address jaw defects.
-Patients can endure these defects following traumatic injuries or a tumor surgery, among others.
-For major jaw defects, bone used for the treatment is also from patients themselves.
+Patients can endure these defects following traumatic injuries or tumor surgery, among others.
+For major jaw defects, the used for the treatment is also from patients themselves.